Senior Paralegal, Children's Program

 Legal Proficiency

-The Senior Paralegal demonstrates a firm understanding of childrens removal proceedings relief eligibility and culturally competent legal services.
-The Senior Paralegal plays an active role in client relationships and can independently advance work on cases with attorney approval and supervision.
+The Senior Paralegal demonstrates a firm understanding of childrens removal proceedings common immigration relief eligibility and culturally competent legal services.
+The Senior Paralegal plays an active role in client relationship building and can independently advance work on cases with attorney approval and supervision.
 The Senior Paralegal demonstrates understanding of legal information versus legal advice and educates others on appropriate limitations for non-attorney staff.
-The Senior Paralegal is familiar with preparing client filings and can do so with limited or minimal attorney supervision and review.
+The Senior Paralegal is familiar with preparing client filings and can do so with limited or minimal attorney Intervention.

 Client and Programmatic Proficiency